isralduke/thatbook/19-psalms.md

 > <a name="6:2">6:2</a> Have mercy on me, Lord, for I am frail!
 > Heal me, Lord, for my bones are shaking!
 > <a name="6:3">6:3</a> I am absolutely terrified,
-> and you, Lord—how long will this go on?
+> and you, Lord — how long will this go on?
 > <a name="6:4">6:4</a> Come back, Lord, rescue me!
 > Deliver me because of your faithfulness!
 > <a name="6:5">6:5</a> For no one mentions your name in the realm of death,